Penile cancer is when abnormal cells in the penis start to divide and grow in an uncontrolled way.

 Who gets penile cancer

-- human papilloma virus (HPV) – this is a common infection and for most people it causes no harm
+- human papilloma virus (HPV) – this is a common infection and it does not mean you will develop cancer of the penis

 How common it is

-Penile cancer is very rare.
-Around 670 men are diagnosed each year in the UK.
+Cancer of the penis is very rare.
+Around 700 men are diagnosed each year in the UK.
 That’s around 2 cases diagnosed every day.